navel3/coc-gauge/README.md

 }
 ```

-However, it lacks many features compared to guage-vscode.
+However, it lacks many features compared to gauge-vscode.
 By using this extension, you can get the below features in neovim/vim!

 - Running tests